ibm-cloud-docs/hpc-ibm-spectrumlsf/sml.md

 ```

 1. Navigate to `cd tools/access-management` to get the all the required files.
-2. Run the `chmod +x *.sh` - this gives permissions to all the files.
+2. Run the `chmod +x *.sh`, gives permissions to all the files.

 ```pre
 1. chmod +x create_lsf_environment.sh
 2. ./create_lsf_environment.sh <cluster_prefix>
 ```

-* `create_lsf_environment` - This script automates the end-to-end deployment of an IBM Cloud LSF environment.
+`create_lsf_environment` - This script automates the end-to-end deployment of an IBM Cloud LSF environment.
 It installs required plugins, generates configuration files from your **.env**, triggers the Schematics workspace deployment, and finally the prints access details (bastion, login, management IPs) with next steps for connecting and submitting jobs.

 ## Connect to the LSF cluster and run the jobs
 {: #connect-lsf-jobs}